HIP PAIN OVERVIEW

 Sitting stretch — Sit on the floor and place the feet together and the knees apart.
 Pull the feet up towards the groin.
 Lean forward gently to increase the stretch, but do not bounce.
 Hold for a count of five.
 Rest and repeat 15 to 20 times.

 Hip bursitis — Cross leg pulls and outer thigh stretches are often recommended for people with hip bursitis.
+These and other exercises for hip bursitis are shown in the following pictures (figure 1 and figure 2 and figure 3 and figure 4 and picture 2).

 Cross-leg pulls — To perform cross leg pulls, cross the affected leg over the other while in a sitting position either in a chair or on the floor.
-Grasp the knee and pull the leg to the opposite side.
+Grasp the knee and pull the leg to the opposite side (figure 1).
 Keep the buttocks flat; do not roll the pelvis.
 A gentle pulling sensation should be felt in the outer buttocks or hip area.
 Rest and repeat 15 to 20 times.

 Outer thigh stretches — Stand at arms length away from a wall with the affected leg near the wall (picture 2).
 Cross the affected leg behind the other leg.
 Carrying all the weight on the good side, bend the elbow and lean into the wall.
 You should feel a stretch through the hip and side of the body.
 Rest and repeat 15 to 20 times.